vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 codebase, we can better ensure that not only do new components get properly tested, but that existing components are still being tested as well.

-If we don't do this, or something like this, we're likely to once again introduce regressions to components, and miss issues with new components, leading to a permanent trail of subtly-wrong internal telemetry.
+If we don't do this, or something like this, we'll continue to avoid detecting some metrics that are very likely already incorrect and have evaded our attempts to discover them so far.
+Additionally, we're likely to once again introduce regressions to components, and miss issues with new components, leading to a permanent trail of subtly-wrong internal telemetry.

 ## Drawbacks